-The Process Template Profile provides an XML grammar (see section Appendix E. XML Schemas) to support syntax validation beyond that provided by the common base Schema.
+The Process Template Profile provides an XML grammar to support syntax validation beyond that provided by the common base Schema.

 14. Extension Declarations

 WS-BPEL is designed to be extensible.
 Extensions to WS-BPEL could include anything ranging from new attributes to new elements, to extended assign operations and activities, to enable restrictions or extensions of run time behavior and so on.